jenchen1398/ccigan/README.md

 To train the model, you would need a GPU otherwise the training time would take more than half a day to a couple days (depending on which patient you trained on).

 ## Expected output
-See the imgs folder for some example segmentations and generated synthetic cell images.
+See example_outputs.png for some example segmentations and generated synthetic cell images.

 ## Expected run time for demo